 Procedures.
 [Provide your operational procedures for maintaining communication with National Coordinators within the NAVAREA] [Example: NAVAREA ## communicated with all National Coordinators twice, either via email or telephone, during the period for this report (1st Jan 2022 to 31th December 2022)]

 Contingency Planning: [Provide information regarding contingency plans that have been established and future plans where appropriate.
 Also report on any annual exercises testing the plan that have been conducted, include outcomes, lessons learnt, problems, modifications and anticipated next exercise.]

+S-124 Navigational Warnings Development:

+[Provide information regarding initial planning on S-124 Navigational Warning development to include participation in the S-124 Project Team Meetings and S-124 Project Team Sub-groups.
+Additionally, include information on any technical developments which will support S-124 creation and dissemination within your NAVAREA.]

 Capacity Building: [Indication of coastal states within NAVAREA identified as being in need of MSI training and assistance, including prioritization.
 Offer of and/or demand for Capacity Building, Training received, offered, status of national, bilateral, multilateral or regional development projects with MSI component.
 Comment on when/if MSI training was provided to coastal states within NAVAREA and assessment of impact of training provided, including noticeable improvements of quality and quantity of MSI received by NAVAREA Coordinator for transmission.]